 I used to think making lip balms would be difficult and impossible, but I’ve managed to do it successfully and I want to share this recipe with all of you.

-In fact, I’ve been making lip balm for few months now.
+In fact, I’ve been making lip balm for a few months now.
 I love to experiment with different ingredients and essential oils to find the right recipe for myself.
 My favorite is the peppermint and Orange scent.
 You may use any scent you prefer.

 These homemade lip balms are packed with antioxidant-rich vitamin E, moisturizing Shea butter and coconut oil, and soothing beeswax.
 They are also hypoallergenic, paraben, petrolatum, preservatives, and chemical free for soft, smooth, healthy, beautiful lips.

-These homemade lip balms are not only free of all the toxic ingredients listed above, they are also easy to make, good on your budget, and best of all they are much more moisturizing, soothing and has a much faster heal ability than any store bought ones.
+These homemade lip balms are not only free of all the toxic ingredients listed above, they are also easy to make, good on your budget, and best of all they are much more moisturizing, soothing and has a much faster healing ability than any store bought ones.

 How to Make Natural Lip Balm?